Welcome to the world’s largest book-sharing movement! Join us in:

 What is a Little Free Library?

 Little Free Library is a book exchange program whereby members of a community place a “library,” like the one pictured here, in their front yard, inviting neighbors to stop by and take a book of their choosing.
-This library will be on display in our lobby through the month of August.

 Little Free Library is a nonprofit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.
 There are more than 80,000 registered Little Free Libraries in all 50 states and over 90 countries.
 Through these Libraries, millions of books are exchanged each year, profoundly increasing access to books for readers of all ages and backgrounds.
 Little Free Library has received recognition from the Library of Congress, the National Book Foundation, Library Journal, the Women’s National Book Association, and more.

 For more information on the Little Free Library program, visit https://littlefreelibrary.org/.

 We are so excited that so many Library patrons applied to “host” a Little Free Library in their front yards.

 Six Park Ridge residents from among 30 applicants were selected and libraries have been installed in their yards.
 These six were chosen based on their comments and their location within Park Ridge.
 Park Ridge is truly a city of readers, and we can’t wait to offer greater access to our collection through the Little Free Library program.

 We will continue to assess the need to add more Little Free Libraries.

 For more details, please see our Frequently Asked Questions.
 For additional information, please email firstname.lastname@example.org or call 847-825-3123 and we’ll be happy to answer your questions.